-- 1941 The mechanical and electrical engineering programs become accredited by the Accreditation Board for Engineering and Technology (ABET)
+- 1941 The mechanical and electrical engineering programs receive their first accreditation.

 - 1942 World War II creates a need for engineers.
 As a result, the co-op program is suspended in lieu of a three-year accelerated program.
 The accelerated program ends in 1948 and co-op returns.